I have suffered through some terrible and hilarious dating and friend experiences, and came away with some advice that

 - Go to places like Starbucks or Panera Bread.
 They have pleasant, clean, casual environments in which to get to know someone.
 Grab a cup of joe or hot chocolate and if things are going well, you can stay a little longer and enjoy a meal too!
 Bookstores also often have small cafes where you can get comfortable.

 - Go to a local brewery.
 Prefer something a little stronger than coffee?
 Pick a neighborhood bar or stop into a local brewery and see what they have to offer.
 Split a lager tasting sampler and get a plate of nachos to share.

 - Make dinner or dessert together.
 Showcase one of your favorite meals at your place; next time it’s their turn.
 Be sure to find out about food allergies or other eating habits or beliefs.

 - Do jewelry and beading, wire work, or papercrafts.
 Together, try to muddle through an interesting pattern one of you found online.

 - Refinish old furniture.
 Four hands make quick work of sanding down that old bookcase.

 - Upcycle something useless or unattractive into something cool.
 What about that old box in the garage?
 You know, from the seventies?
 A little paint, new hardware and a small amount of work and you have a new jewelry, sewing, or tackle box!

 - Play video games at an arcade.
 No, not Chuck E. Cheese.
 If you live near a Dave & Buster’s or Jillian's location, go there.
 Hop on those motorcycles or grab a fake machine gun and race for the cup or team up to obliterate brain-chomping zombies.

-- Video games at home.
+- Play video games at home.
 Tired of playing on your Wii, Xbox, or PlayStation alone?
 Banging on the drums or saving the world by yourself is okay, but the fun increases exponentially when another real person joins the band or the team.

 - Play billiards.
 For about the price of a plate of nachos, why not share a game of pool instead?
 Improve your game while swapping stories.